xtianmiller/emergence.js/README.md

 ***

 ## Why Use It?
-If you're looking for ready-made animations, scroll-jacking or timelines tied to scrolling in the browser, this isn't for you.
-All this plugin simply does is change the state of an attribute when an element becomes visible.
-It leverages HTML5 data-* attributes instead of classes for ease and developer clarity, leaving it up to the developer to create their own CSS (or JS) animations.
+This plugin is designed to allow manipulation on elements when they become visible; leaving it up to the developer to add their own CSS/JS animations.
+It leverages HTML5 data-* attributes instead of classes for ease and developer clarity.
 Emergence.js is one of the lightest and most compatible plugins of its kind.

 ***